 - THE NIGHTMARE.
 Political Trials, Labor Camps, August 1968 – Occupation, The Velvet Revolution

 I was left with feelings of regret and embarrassment, as I read how Czechoslovakia was affected by the Munich Agreement/Munich Betrayal of 1938.
 At this conference to which Czechoslovakia was not invited, France, Great Britain, and Italy agreed to hand over Sudetenland, a mainly German-speaking area of Czechoslovakia containing its border defenses, to Hitler.

-Concentrating on the time of communist rule (1948–1989), the museum gives visitors a real feel of life for the Czech people, using artifacts, narratives and mock-ups of scenes from this era.
-I came away with a heightened sense of the oppression, having read some of the shocking experiences of those who opposed the regime or tried to escape to the west.
+Concentrating on the time of communist rule (1948–1989), the museum gives visitors a real feel of life for the Czech people, using artifacts, narratives, and mock-ups of scenes from this era.
+I came away with a heightened sense of the oppression after reading some of the shocking experiences of those who opposed the regime or tried to escape to the west.